Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 - The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
 No major errors were returned for the HTML segments.
 - The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
-- The JavaScript files were run through [JSHint](https://jshint.com/) and no errors were found apart from a few missing semi-colons which were added.
-Also, the project was run through whilst checking for any issues in the console.
-No errors were found.
+- The JavaScript files were run through [JSHint](https://jshint.com/) and one error was returned for a mising semi-colon.
 - The code was validated using [PEP8](http://pep8online.com/).
 Some Line too long errors were returned but in the interest of time, I did not change all of these.
-- The finished project was also run through [Wave](https://wave.webaim.org/) to check for issues with contrast styling and HTML structure.

 # Responsive Testing

-Responsive Testing dont mainly through Developer Tools for the following-
+Responsive Testing was done mainly through Developer Tools for the following as I could only test on Devices for Iphone 12, 8 and on Desktop Sizes.

 - iPhone 12
 - iPhone 6/7/8